BaiyangZhang/BaiyangZhang.github.io/_posts/2025-03-20-Abelian-Decomposition-and-Monopole.md

 What about $\mathfrak{n}=\hat{n}^{a}T^{a}$?
 This $\mathfrak{g}$-valued field is not a part of the Lagrangian so it is not obvious how it should transform under gauge transform, or if it should transform at all.
 For example at the beginning I thought that since $\hat{n}$ is a vector in physical space, why should it be affected by gauge transformation?
 Then again, since $\mathfrak{n}$ plays a similar rule to the Higgs boson, maybe it should transform as a adjoint scalar.
 That is what was adopted by Cho and other people, so I'll stick to it.

-The Higgs-like field $\mathfrak{n}$ transforms under an infinitesimal gauge transform as
+The Higgs-like field $\mathfrak{n}$ transforms under an infinitesimal gauge transformation as

 $$
 \mathfrak{n}  \to  \mathfrak{n} +i[\alpha,\mathfrak{n} ] = \mathfrak{n} -\vec{\alpha}\times \hat{n}{\Large\mid}_ {\mathfrak{g} }.